nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Tasks can have any number of tags.
 > * If no priority is specified, the task will be of lowest priority.
 > * Date format is MM-DD-YYYY HHMM (24 hour Format) e.g. 10-22-2017 1500.
-> * If no time (i.e HHMM) is specified, the time will be the CURRENT time.
+> * If no start time (i.e HHMM) is specified, the time will be the CURRENT time.

 Examples:
 * `add exam on 10-22-2017`